HarveyYang123/HIT_model/README.md

 # Abstract
-Pre-ranking systems in online display advertising play a critical role in efficiently filtering millions of candidate advertisements for each user within a very short time while maintaining high prediction accuracy.
-In the user-ad matching process, there are correlations between users(or ads) and target or non-target ads(or users), and all users and ads have multi-dimensional characteristics.
-However, existing models do not account for these factors, resulting in limited performance.
-As a result, existing models often struggle to effectively address two key challenges: establishing latent correlations between basic user/ad features and their high-level embeddings, and capturing the multi-faceted interests of users and the multi-dimensional attributes of ads.
-To overcome these limitations, we propose the Hybrid Interaction-Enhanced Two-Tower (HIT) model, which introduces two novel components: a generator and a multi-head representer.
-The generator bridges basic user/ad features from the early stages with subsequent high-level representations, fostering a more precise understanding of user preferences and ad attributes by constructing their connections.
-The multi-head representer employs multiple linear projections to derive diverse representations of users’ multi-faceted interests and ads’ multi-dimensional attributes.
-Moreover, the HIT model retains the efficiency of the two-tower architecture, allowing for pre-computation of ad embeddings, thereby addressing inference efficiency and computational effectiveness.
-Extensive experiments on public datasets demonstrate that HIT achieves state-of-the-art performance, while large-scale online A/B tests show a 1.66% increase in Gross Merchandise Volume and a 1.55% improvement in Return on Investment, all without incurring excessive computational overhead.
-The HIT model is now deployed in a real-world advertising platform, impacting billions of daily user interactions.
+Online display advertising platforms rely on pre-ranking systems to efficiently filter and prioritize candidate ads from vast corpora, balancing relevance to users with strict computational constraints.
+The prevailing two-tower architecture, though highly efficient due to its decoupled design and pre-caching, suffers from cross-domain interaction and coarse similarity metrics, undermining its capacity to model complex user-ad relationships.
+In this study, we propose the Hierarchical Interaction-Enhanced Two-Tower (HIT) model, a new architecture that augments the two-tower paradigm with two key components: \textit{generators} that pre-generate holistic embeddings incorporating coarse-grained user-ad interactions via a dual-generator framework and cosine-similarity-based training objective, and \textit{multi-head representers} that project embeddings into multiple latent subspaces to capture fine-grained, multi-faceted user interests and multi-dimensional ad attributes.
+This design enhances modeling fidelity without compromising inference efficiency.
+Extensive experiments on public datasets and large-scale online A/B testing on Tencent's advertising platform demonstrate that HIT significantly outperforms several baselines in relevance metrics, yielding a 1.66\% increase in Gross Merchandise Volume and a 1.55\% improvement in Return on Investment, alongside similar serving latency to the vanilla two-tower models.
+The HIT model has been successfully deployed in Tencent's online display advertising system, serving billions of impressions daily.

 ## Easy to use
 ``` shell
 pip install -r requirements.txt